 This way, you have plenty of time to look into the services that long distance movers offer, compare prices, and also learn more about any special deals each company may offer to help you save on moving.

 Unless you’re using a professional mover to pack your items, it’s a good idea to start saving packing materials early.
 Go ahead and pack up some of your bulkier, less frequently used items.
 Consider going through your possessions and paring down, to save additional time and money.

 When you begin to compare prices between companies, don’t forget to factor in the cost of your time.
 Some companies may quote a low price to rent a moving truck, but packing everything yourself, loading the truck, driving it, and then unloading it again, rarely saves money when you factor in the cost of your time.

-For this reason, many movers are choosing professional companies like Allied Van Lines to pack up and relocate their entire household for them, saving them time, money — and a lot of aggravation.
+For this reason, many movers are choosing professional companies to pack up and relocate their entire household for them, saving them time, money — and a lot of aggravation.

 Schedule Service Connections Prior to Arrival

 Many individuals wait until after they’ve moved in to schedule a connection date for their utilities and services; it is only then that they discover that many localities will not schedule the connection date within 24 hours of calling.
 A growing number of municipalities and service providers now require appointments for the connection of services to be scheduled days to weeks in advance.